How to broadcast to conflict zones and in case of emergency: The war in Ukraine

-On IPAR (International Public Access Radio) we promote news and feature programs in English and any other language that deals with sensitive issues such as freedom of speech.
+On IPAR (International Public Access Radio), we promote news and feature programs in English and other languages that deal with sensitive issues such as freedom of speech.
 We can also target regions where freedom of speech is at stake, where governments block the Internet and censor communication and media.

-Over EGR (European Gospel Radio) we promote Christian and religious programs aimed at worldwide evangelism, hosting any preacher, Minister, Church, missionary, confessional, non-denominational religious organisation or anyone who has something to say or to preach to the world.
+Over EGR (European Gospel Radio), we promote Christian and religious programs aimed at worldwide evangelism, hosting any preacher, Minister, Church, missionary, confessional, non-denominational religious organisation or anyone who has something to say or preach to the world.

-Over our mainstream streaming channels or via client’s dedicated streaming audio (radio) and streaming video (TV) channels we offer a 24/7 presence accessible anywhere in the world.
-We use our WorldDirector CDN cloud-based services, not necessarily controlled by any of the major cloud providers or Governments, running on an independent Content Delivery Network (CDN) with Point of Access servers spread across the entire world.
-Working with an independenthybrid cloud vendor like Milano Ventures also allows greater independence over the control of corporations controlling Internet access and public clouds.
+Over our mainstream streaming channels or via the client’s dedicated streaming audio (radio) and streaming video (TV) channels, we offer a 24/7 presence accessible anywhere.
+We use our WorldDirector CDN cloud-based services, not necessarily controlled by any significant cloud providers or Governments, running on an independent Content Delivery Network (CDN) with Point of Access servers spread across the world.
+Working with an independenthybrid cloud vendor like Milano Ventures allows greater independence over corporations controlling Internet access and public clouds.

-We think that our offer is a unique opportunity to any broadcaster or program producer to reach any country in the world, without barriers, using Shortwave radio, Satellite, TV, AM or Medium Wave radio and Internet streaming, in any possible combination.
+Our offer is a unique opportunity for any broadcaster or program producer to reach any country without barriers, using Shortwave radio, Satellite, TV, AM or Medium Wave radio and Internet streaming in any possible combination.

 The power of International media: Know your audience

-International broadcasting is a lot like advertising: everybody agrees that it works, but it is difficult to quantify.
-The world’s largest broadcasting organisations have been deeply involved in audience research costing vast sums of money.
+International broadcasting is like advertising: everybody agrees it works, but it isn’t easy to quantify.
+The world’s largest broadcasting organisations have been deeply involved in audience research, costing vast money.

-Even the largest International broadcasters on cannot accurately estimate the size of their audience to any program they air, to the same or even a comparable level of accuracy than any FM or TV station can do for any particular market.
+Even the largest International broadcasterscannot accurately estimate the size of their audience for any program they air with the same or even a comparable level of accuracy as an FM or TV station can do for any particular market.

 How many listeners do we reach daily?

-Since 1979, NEXUS-IBA founders have been working with worldwide Radio & TV Ministries, the BBC, the United Nations, UNESCO, and other major International broadcasters and media, and with those involved in Audience and International Media Research.
+Since 1979, NEXUS-IBA founders have been working with worldwide Radio & TV Ministries, the BBC, the United Nations, UNESCO, other prominent International broadcasters and media, and those involved in Audience and International Media Research.

 Global media content delivery via NEXUS-IBA

-Only the largest organisations like the BBC or the Voice of America can afford the cost of conducting some audience research on Shortwave.
-Some empirical data exists on the number of Shortwave receivers in each country, that lead to a potential audience of more than ten million in Europe and about the same in North Africa and the Middle East.
-These are regions that we can cover with a Grade-A signal using a 50 to 150 kW service on Shortwave.
-Other regions in Asia/Pacific or the Americas can be best covered using up to 300 kW.
-Most of the time we know that people are listening, because we monitor our signal quality continuously in several countries, and because listeners write to our members, our program producers and us.
+Only the most prominent organisations like the BBC or the Voice of America can afford the cost of conducting some audience research on Shortwave.
+However, some empirical data exists on the number of Shortwave receivers in each country, which lead to a potential audience of more than ten million in Europe and about the same in North Africa and the Middle East.
+We can cover these regions with a Grade-A signal using a 50 to 150 kW service on Shortwave.
+Other areas in Asia/Pacific or the Americas can be best covered using up to 300 kW.
+Most of the time, we know that people listen because we monitor our signal quality continuously in several countries and because listeners write to our members, our program producers and us.

 Graham Mytton, former Head of Audience Research of the BBC, stated: